 This only works, however, for small teams.
 Once the team starts to grow, new employees must have documented processes they can follow to begin contributing to operations as quickly as possible.
 Growing businesses cannot afford to sacrifice the time it takes for new employees to teach themselves how to complete tasks.

 Documenting a formal process for getting things done makes training and overall operations more efficient.
-The business leader doesn’t have to wonder why certain employees aren’t as familiar with basic information that every employee should know.
+The business leader doesn’t have to wonder why individual employees aren’t as familiar with the essential information that every employee should know.

 Business Growth: Strong Leadership